ibelar/atk4-wp/readme.md

                                 ];
 ```

-Then in MyPlugin/lib/Panel folder define the Event class:
+Then in MyPlugin/lib/Panel folder define MyPanel class:

 ```php
 namespace my_plugin\Panel;
 class MyPanel extends \Wp_WpPanel {}
 ```
-##Note on WpWidget
+##Note on WpWidget Class

-The WpWidget class is not a children of an Agile Toolkit AbstractView simply because WordPress required that widget use the WordPress Widget class for defining their widgets.
+This class is not a children of an Agile Toolkit AbstractView, simply because WordPress required that widgets must extends their widget class.

+###Widget display and onDisplay callback

-In order to be able to set the widget display using an Agile Toolkit view, the interface will add an Agile Toolkit view using the addWidgetDisplay('View') function.
+In order to be able to set the widget display using an Agile Toolkit view, you will add it using the addWidgetDisplay('View') function.
 You may pass a regular Agile Toolkit view class to the function or define your own.

-You may also set the onDisplay( $callback ) function hook to your widget.
-This callback will be call prior to display the widget in WordPress and will receive the Agile Toolkit view instance, the one define with addWidgetDisplay(), and a copy of the widget instance field value, if defined.
+You may also set the onDisplay( $callback ) function hook for the widget.
+This callback will be call prior to output the widget in WordPress giving a chance to setup the view.
+The callback function will receive the Agile Toolkit view instance, the one define with addWidgetDisplay(), and a copy of the widget instance field value, if defined, as parameters.
-This is usefull for setting up the view prior to display it in WordPress, by calling the database or any other action need to set it up.
+This is useful for setting up the view prior to display it in WordPress.

-Example of a widget class:
+Setting up a widget display in a WpWidget class:

 ```php
 namespace my_plugin\Widget;